UF-COP5035/Rater-System/README.md

 node server
 ```
 ```
 # NOTE: For this to work, an file `.env` must be located in the root directory of the project.
-This should be in the following format
+The entry in this file should be in the following format:

 MONGODB_DEV_URI=mongodb://<dbuser>:<dbpassword>@<dblocation><dbport>/<dbname>
 ```